gubanotorious/neo-to-redis/README.md

 # neo-to-redis
-Project to copy the NEO Blockchain to Redis DB and Redis Streams API
+Proof of Concept Project to copy the NEO Blockchain to Redis DB and Redis Streams API